Synchronization in random networks of identical phase oscillators: A graphon approach: Introduction

 Because the Kuramoto model was originally inspired by statistical physics, most of the early work on it assumed that the interaction network was a structured lattice, such as a one-dimensional chain or ring, a two-dimensional square grid, or a cubic lattice of dimension three or higher~\cite{sakaguchi1987local, sakaguchi1988mutual, strogatz1988phase}.
 In those settings, the natural frequencies $\nu_i$ were usually assumed to be randomly distributed across the nodes according to some prescribed probability distribution, and the main question was whether the system would undergo a phase transition to a macroscopically synchronized state as the variance of the frequencies was reduced.

-Recent research has complemented these studies by exploring the behavior of these models on random graphs \cite{Abdalla, Kassabov, Ling}.
-For simplicity, suppose the oscillators have identical frequencies (a case known as the ``homogeneous'' model~\cite{Taylor2012}).
+Recent research has complemented these studies by exploring the behavior of these models on random graphs \cite{Abdalla, Kassabov, Ling, Mehtaab}.
+For simplicity, suppose that the oscillators have identical frequencies (a case known as the ``homogeneous'' model~\cite{Taylor2012}).
 Then, by going into a rotating frame, one can set $\nu_i = 0$ for all $i$ without loss of generality.
-Indeed, we will assume all $\nu_i = 0$ from now on.
-The question then becomes how the topology of the network affects its tendency to synchronize.
+Indeed, we will assume $\nu_i = 0$ for all $i$ from now on.
+A key question in this setting is how the topology of the network affects its tendency to synchronize.

 Two types of synchronization, \textit{phase synchronization} and \textit{frequency synchronization}, are of particular interest in this context.
-Phase synchronization is the strongest possible notion of synchrony; it means that the oscillators asymptotically approach the same phase: $\theta_{i}(t) \rightarrow c$ for all $i$ as $t\rightarrow{\infty}$, for some constant $c$.
-Frequency synchronization means that the oscillators asymptotically move at the same constant frequency: $\dot{\theta}_{i}(t) \rightarrow c$ for all $i$ as $t\rightarrow{\infty}$.
+Phase synchronization is the strongest possible notion of synchrony; it means that the oscillators asymptotically approach the same phase.
+Frequency synchronization means that the oscillators asymptotically move at the same constant frequency.